 Why do life insurance companies care if I’ve been diagnosed with Erythema Nodosum?

-At the end of the day, most life insurance companies aren’t really going to “care” if you have previously been diagnosed with Erythema Nodosum provided that you are no longer suffering from this condition and that you don’t seem to have any serious “lingering affects” from your infection.
+At the end of the day, most of the top-rated life insurance companies aren’t going to “care” if you have previously been diagnosed with Erythema Nodosum provided that you are no longer suffering from this condition and that you don’t seem to have any serious “lingering effects” from your infection.

 This is mainly because…

 Erythema Nodosum isn’t a medical condition that is going to cause any “serious” or “life-threatening” symptoms or consequences.
 It’s just going to cause someone to suffer from some pretty “horrific” skin bruising that can be quite painful to deal with!

 What will spark…

 Their interest though, is “why” have you been diagnosed with Erythema Nodosum because there are a lot of “potential” reasons why an individual might develop Erythema Nodosum, some of which are potentially dangerous and would affect the outcome of one’s life insurance application.

 We wanted to take a moment and just briefly describe exactly what Erythema Nodosum is and just briefly mention some of the most common symptoms of this disease so that you’ll have a better idea about what an individual life insurance underwriter will be looking for when considering your application and considering whether or not you have “fully recovered.”